rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Fascinate&display=swap');
 ```
-into our CSS file and using the name of the font as regular.
+into our CSS file and using the name of the font as regular (`Fascinate` in this case).

 ### Fallback fonts